Wilco: Jay Bennett documentary, Cruel Country, and Cousin (2021–present)

-Cruel Country

-In April 2022, the band announced their twelfth studio album, Cruel Country, which was released on May 27.
+In April 2022, the band announced their twelfth studio album, Cruel Country, which they released on May 27.
 The album was recorded entirely in person in live sessions at The Loft, the first album since 2007's Sky Blue Sky.
 Tweedy described the album as saying, "We've never been particularly comfortable with accepting [...] the idea that I was making country music.
 But now, having been around the block a few times, we're finding it exhilarating to free ourselves within the form, and embrace the simple limitation of calling the music we're making country."

+In August 2023, the band announced their thirteenth studio album, Cousin, which they released on September 29.
+Welsh musician Cate Le Bon produced the album.

+On May 29, 2024, the band announced a new EP, Hot Sun Cool Shroud.
+It was released on June 28.

+On May 16, 2025, the band released a new live album, Wilco Live (Orange).
+It was followed on June 20, 2025, by Wilco Live (Blue).

+In August 2025, the band embarked on a North American tour titled An August Evening with Wilco, followed by South American and European legs.
+Many of the dates feature no supporting act and contained two full Wilco sets with a brief intermission.

 Musical style and influence

-Wilco's music is typically categorized as alternative rock and alternative country.
-Despite their career-long association with a major record label, they are generally associated with indie rock.
+Mark Deming of AllMusic described Wilco's early releases as "rough-and-tumble alt-country" and their later releases as "mature and eclectic".
+Although they have a career-long association with a major record label, Wilco are generally associated with indie rock.
+The band has additionally been described by journalists as alternative rock, alt-country, art rock, experimental rock, and folk rock.
 Wilco draws influence from bands from a variety of musical genres, but primarily from music created between 1966 and 1974.
+Last accessed July 23, 2007.
 John Cale's Paris 1919 was credited by the band as providing a musical parallel.
 According to Tweedy, "It was eye-opening that I wasn't the only person that felt like these worlds had a lot more in common than they'd been given credit for—that experimentation and avant-garde theory was not directly opposed to beauty, y'know?"